forknote/forknote.net/content/documentation/daemon/index.md

 MINIMUM_FEE | Transactions with less than this fee wouldn't be accepted by daemons MONEY_SUPPLY | Total amount of coins to be emitted.
 P2P_STAT_TRUSTED_PUB_KEY | P2P stat trusted pub key
+TAIL_EMISSION_REWARD | Block reward will never drop below this value.
 UPGRADE_HEIGHT_V2 | Block hight to move to blocks with major version 2.
 Use '1' for new blockchains UPGRADE_HEIGHT_V3 | Block hight to move to blocks with major version 3.
-Use '2' for new blockchains
+Use '2' for new blockchains ZAWY_DIFFICULTY_V2 | '1' if the coin uses Zawy difficulty.
+Active if the block major version is >=2

 ##Example of a config file